-- O Court security concerns were commonly reported by stakeholders at all levels, but particularly by law enforcement officials.
+O Court security concerns were commonly reported by stakeholders at all levels, but particularly by law enforcement officials.
 Under Option 5, security improvements such as segregated hallways for in-custody pretrial and sentenced defendants could be designed into a new facility as well as sufficient space for entry security screening, holding cells, and a secure segregated sally port for external in-custody transports.
-Adding security spaces in Option 1 as renovated space would be more difficult and perhaps not as effective. - o The Sheriff's Department reported the need for at least five additional deputies to conduct security screening, prisoner movement, and internal courtroom security in a second court location.
-The annual costs provided by the Department for five additional deputies are estimated to be \$565,590.
+Adding security spaces in Option 1 as renovated space can certainly be achieved but may be restricted by existing historical space.

+- The Sheriff's Department reported the need for at least five additional deputies to conduct security screening, prisoner movement, and internal courtroom security in a second court location.
+The first-year annual costs provided by the Department for five additional deputies are estimated to be \$565,590.
 Such costs could be mitigated with the use of virtual teleconferencing for defendant appearance hearings between the Regional Jail and both court locations or by transport to only one location with VTC connectivity to the second court location.
 The Sherriff's Department reported current vehicle counts should be consistent to cover a second court location.
-In-custody management between two court locations can also include the use of risk assessments in determining early release and bonding policies. - Some focus group participants identified the current concern about whether the county of city has jurisdiction over incidents occurring on the central Court Square court campus.
-This jurisdiction problem could be resolved if the county were given sole jurisdiction solely at the second county court site as proposed in Option 5 under an interoffice agreement with Charlottesville to provide emergency response to Court Square.

-Option 5 would also require additional Sheriff's Department office and holding areas to assist with internal day-to-day security.
-Moseley Architects is aware of this need and is considering how to address it from a design standpoint.
+In-custody management between two court locations can also include the expanded use of risk assessments to assist in determining early release and bonding policies. - Some focus group participants identified the current concern about whether the county or city has jurisdiction over incidents occurring on the central Court Square court campus.
+This jurisdiction problem could be resolved if the county were given sole jurisdiction at the second county court site as proposed in Option 5 and at the Court Square site via an interoffice agreement between the County and City of Charlottesville. - Option 5 would also require additional Sheriff's Department office and holding areas to assist with internal day-to-day security.